-Switch to sterile gloves at this time, and using sterile single-tooth tenaculum grasp the anterior lip of the cervix and apply gentle traction to straighten the cervical canal and uterine cavity.
+Switch to sterile gloves at this time, and using a sterile single-tooth tenaculum, grasp the anterior lip of the cervix and apply gentle traction to straighten the cervical canal and uterine cavity.
 If the uterus is retroverted, it may be beneficial to grasp the posterior lip of the cervix.

 Using sterile uterine sound, determine the depth of the uterine cavity, typically between 6cm to 9 cm.
 If less than 6 cm, IUD should not be placed.
 If there is difficulty in placing the uterine sound, try cervical dilators.
 If cervical dilators are needed, it is recommended to use a paracervical block.